ArseniyX/flagswitch-react/README.md

 # FlagSwitch React

 FlagSwitch React is a feature flagging utility for React applications that dynamically loads and manages feature components based on versioning and traffic splits.

+## Why FlagSwitch React?

-Designed to simplify progressive rollouts and A/B testing, it allows you to experiment and iterate on features with minimal friction.
+FlagSwitch React is designed to simplify the process of managing feature flags in a React application.
+It provides a simple and intuitive API for loading and managing feature components based on versioning and traffic splits.
+This utility is particularly useful for progressive rollouts and A/B testing, where you can experiment and iterate on features with minimal friction.

 ---